 Interns enjoy many benefits from the course, including increased confidence and motivation, improved communication skills and wider social networks.

 The programme has been endorsed by both Edward Timpson, Minister of State for Children and Families and Richard Roberts, Hertfordshire County Council Executive Member for Children’s Services.
-Both are featured in a newly produced film about supported internships.
 Edward Timpson said:

 “It’s troubling that only 7% of people with a moderate to severe learning difficulty are in paid work, so I’m really pleased to see Hertfordshire’s strong commitment as a national Preparing for Adulthood champion to boosting the employment outcomes for its young people with SEND”.